Intercultural Management Training

 Aim of the module (expected learning outcomes and competencies to be acquired):

-Ability to analyze typical problems of intercultural management.
-Experience and notice complex intercultural problem arenas.
-Work on possible solutions.
-Independent research on and presentation of a keyword connected to intercultur management.
+Ability to analyze paradigmatic challenges of intercultural management.
+Experience and recognition of complex intercultural encounters.
+Provision of potential solutions.
+Investigation and presentation of a keyword relevant to intercultural management.

 Contents of the module: